roshanmaind/digit-recognizer/README.md

 ```
 ./recog
 ```
-One neural network is provided in the saved_FNN folder of 2 hidden layers of 200 and 60 neurons each having an accuracy of 95.840004% named "mnist.fnn".
+One neural network is provided in the /saved_FNN folder of 2 hidden layers of 200 and 60 neurons each having an accuracy of 95.840004% named "mnist.fnn".
 It is the default choice of the program so if you don't specify the name of the FNN to be used, that is the one which will be used by the program.